Motions submitted to the e-vote and those sent for further debate in Abu Dhabi

 Online discussion of motions

-From 23 April to 23 June, Members will be invited to participate in an online discussion of motions, to take place on the Congress website.
-During this time, Members can support motions, express concerns, debate pros and cons, and suggest amendments to the text, with a view towards reaching a consensus.
-Commissions, National and Regional Committees, and Secretariat can also participate in a technical and scientific advisory capacity.
+From 23 April to 23 June, Members were invited to participate in an online discussion of motions on the Congress website.
+During this time, Members could support motions, express concerns, debate pros and cons, and suggest amendments to the text, with a view towards reaching a consensus.

 Accepted motions